twestura/ECL-Ratings/README.md

 ```

+If a URL appears to be formatted correctly but the player's Voobly user ID is invalid, then the player name and their id is added to the file `invalid.csv`.
+This file is modified only if running the script encounters an invalid ID.

 ## Future Plans
 * Multiple Voobly profiles per player, in case highest 1v1 and highest TG ratings are on separate accounts.
 * Support for the other ladders so this can pull ratings for other tournaments, e.g. deathmatch tournaments.
 * Integration with Google Forms and Sheets and Challonge to automate the signup and bracket creation process.
 * GUI interface to make it easier to use for people not familar with a command line.
+* Add an option for scraping the player name from the Voobly profile instead of needing to provide it in `players.csv`.
 * Voobly provides an API for accessing information about user accounts and ladders here: `https://www.voobly.com/pages/view/147/External-API-Documentation`.
 Unfortunately, this API currently does not include the highest elo, only the current elo.
 I would prefer to use the API, if it's ever updated, instead of scraping the website.